veda-consulting-company/uk.co.vedaconsulting.gdpr/README.md

   * Anonymize/Update contact's last name based on GDPR settings.
   * Delete contact's email/address/phone/IM/website.
   * Cancel all active memberships and update to 'GDPR Cancelled' status using staus override.
+* 'Export' button in GDPR tab.
+  * You can export contact, activities, contributions, memberships, particpant & case records of the contact.
+  * You can export in CSV or PDF format.
+  * Highly recommended to install wkhtmltopdf if you are exporting the data in PDF format, as wkhtmltopdf provides better performance than dompdf.
 * Custom search 'Search Group Subscription by Date Range' which can be accessed from GDPR Dashboard.
 * Access list of contacts who have not had any activity for a set period of days from GDPR Dashboard and perform action on the contacts.
 This will help to get a list of contacts who did not have a particular set of activities and can be deleted from GDPR Dashboard by clicking on numaric value of "No of contacts".
 * Sitewide Data Policy acceptance can be configured from within GDPR Settings.